velartrill/velartrill.github.io/orig/reunited.md

 "I… maybe?"

 "And she toys with people.
 She drags out fights way longer than she needs to.
 Shows off her bruises like trophies.
 Also like — you know how she gets when she's fighting.
 Her face, her body language -- the longer the fight goes on, the more *excited* she gets."
-He loosens his grip, strokes her tender skin with one hand, her flank with the other.
+He loosens his grip, strokes her neck with one hand, her flank with the other.
 "I don't know, I think there's something up with that."

 Niltar laughs quietly.
 "That almost makes me wonder… maybe she's just using our UC sessions for the same thing I got myself flogged for."
 She flashes a cruel little smile.
 "Maybe she's just as desperate as I was."